Cysu/dgd_person_reid/README.md

     git clone https://github.com/Cysu/caffe.git /path/to/caffe
     cd /path/to/caffe && git checkout mydev && cd -

+    # Compile the caffe properly.
+    # Please refer to the caffe's repository for detailed instructions.

+    # After compilation, link it to our project.
     ln -sf /path/to/caffe external/caffe

 ## Prepare data